codegrue/card_settings/PUBLISH.md

 - Verify no documentation issues: "dartdoc --no-auto-include-dependencies"
   - Safe to delete the "doc" directory after this to remove project clutter
 - Verify no code issues: "flutter analyze"
+- Do a dry run: "pub publish --dry-run"
-- Publish: "flutter packages pub publish"
+- Publish: "pub publish"